dgtlmoon/westpac_pdf/README.md

 You can also run this from commandline without Drupal

-pdftotext mystatements.pdf - |python ./cleaner.py
+pdftotext -layout mystatements.pdf - |python ./cleaner.py

 Note: You will need the `pdftotext` command-line util, apt-get install poppler-utils